MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 ### Justifications for using Gaussians

+#### Ontological

-Ontological (meaning there is a priori evidence not requiring reason) - the world is full of Gaussian distributions.
-Epistomological When all we are willing to say of a measure is the mean and variance, the Gaussian is the most consistent with our assumptions and can be realized the largest number of ways.
+(meaning there is a priori evidence not requiring reason) - the world is full of Gaussian distributions (why? this is due to principles of maximum entropy discussed in ch7 and blow) \#\#\#\# Epistomological
+When all we are willing to say of a measure is the mean and variance, the Gaussian is the most consistent with our assumptions: it can be realized the largest number of ways.

 The Gaussian distribution p(y | µ, sigma) ~ exp (y - mu)^2 / sigma